 Buffelgrass Management and Education in West Desert Trails

 In partnership with the Arizona-Sonora Desert Museum, Sierrita organizes volunteer events to manually remove invasive buffelgrass (Cenchrus ciliaris) from West Desert Trails.
-The Museum provides educational information on the history of buffelgrass in Southern Arizona, the danger it poses to the native Sonoran Desert and how to identify and manage buffelgrass.
-From 2018 to 2021, Sierrita and community volunteers have removed 35 acres of buffelgrass along the West Desert Trails with minimal regrowth.
+The museum provides educational information on the history of buffelgrass in Southern Arizona, the danger it poses to the native Sonoran Desert and how to identify and manage buffelgrass.
+From 2018 to 2021, Sierrita and community volunteers removed 35 acres of buffelgrass along the West Desert Trails with minimal regrowth.
 In 2022, Sierrita received the WHC’s Awareness and Community Engagement Project Award for the Buffelgrass Education and Outreach program.

 Avian Nest Boxes in West Desert Trails